Lockheed RM-81 Agena

 * Thor variant counts slightly differ between sources, but Thor-Agena total is not in question

-Most of the Thor-Agena B vehicles launched KH-series reconnaissance systems (all KH-2/3 CORONAs, and some satellites of the KH-4 CORONA and KH-5 ARGON series).
-The remainder included e.g. some ELINT systems of the Samos program.
-The Atlas-Agena B launched a variety of spacecraft, the major ones being Midas early-warning systems, Samos ELINT systems and Ranger space probes.
+Most of the Thor-Agena B vehicles launched CORONA series reconnaissance systems (all of the KH-2/3 camera systems, and some systems of the KH-4 and KH-5 series).
+The Atlas-Agena B launched a variety of spacecraft, the major ones being MIDAS early-warning systems, SAMOS reconnaissance systems and Ranger space probes.

 Agena C